-- 4.1 Authentication of Volatiles Reference Materials - 4.1.1 General - 4.1.1.1 Refer to Blood Alcohol AM 1 for GC-HS analysis requirements. - 4.1.1.2 Aqueous reference material used to establish the calibration curve must be traceable to NIST standards. - 4.1.1.3 All available Certificates of Analysis for reference material will be stored centrally (either via hard copy of electronically). - 4.1.1.5 Reference materials without certificates of analysis will be authenticated structurally. - 4.1.1.4 New lots of reference material must be authenticated prior to an analyst reporting a conclusion in casework in which that reference material was used. - 4.1.2 Authentication Process for reference material purchased from an approved 17025 provider. - 4.1.2.1Quantitative reference materials must be purchased from an ISO 17025 accredited supplier (Or equivalent) with analysis certification to within +/- 5% of the stated target value. - 4.1.2.2 Reference Standards documentation and analysis criteria must be checked by any analyst prior to use.
-The manufacturer's "as prepared" target value will be used as the target value for the lot. - 4.1.2.3 Reference material supplier's current accreditation documentation should be on file with the Quality Manager. - 4.1.2.4 Qualitative reference materials purchased from an ISO 17025 accredited supplier (Or equivalent) need only have their certificates of analysis checked and kept on file. - 4.1.3 Qualitative Authentication for reference materials that are not from an approved 17025 provider or do not come with a certificate of analysis. - 4.1.3.1 Evaluate the mean retention time for the analyte using the analysis run data. - 4.1.3.2 Compare volatile retention times reported for new reference material lot with retention time obtained from previous data. - 4.1.3.3 The new lot can be accepted if the mean retention time for the new lot is \pm 0.10 minutes. - 4.1.3.4 For analytes of interest that have no previous data for comparison, those substances will be analyzed using structural analysis (GC/MSD, LC/MS, etc).
-Structural analysis needs to be performed by authorized personnel.
+- 4.1 Authentication of Volatiles Reference Materials - 4.1.1 General - 4.1.1.1 Refer to Blood Alcohol AM 1 for GC-HS analysis requirements. - 4.1.1.1.1 Refer to BrAC AM#1 section 4.0 for the certification process of authentication breath alcohol simulator solutions. - 4.1.1.2 Aqueous reference material used to establish the calibration curve must be traceable to NIST standards. - 4.1.1.3 All available Certificates of Analysis for reference material will be stored centrally (either via hard copy or electronically). - 4.1.1.5 Reference materials without certificates of analysis will be authenticated structurally. - 4.1.1.4 New lots of reference material must be authenticated prior to an analyst reporting a conclusion in casework in which that reference material was used. - 4.1.2 Authentication Process for reference material purchased from an approved 17025/17034 or equivalent provider. - 4.1.2.1 Quantitative reference materials must be purchased from an ISO 17025/17034 accredited supplier (Or equivalent) with analysis certification to within +/- 5% of the stated target value. - 4.1.2.2 Reference Standards documentation and analysis criteria must be checked by any analyst prior to use.
+The manufacturer's "as prepared" target value will be used as the target value for the lot. - 4.1.2.3 Reference material supplier's current accreditation documentation should be on file with the Quality Manager. - 4.1.2.4 Qualitative reference materials purchased from an ISO 17025/17034 accredited supplier (Or equivalent) need only have their certificates of analysis checked and kept on file. - 4.1.3 Qualitative Authentication for reference materials that are not from an approved 17025/17034 provider or do not come with a certificate of analysis. - 4.1.3.1 Evaluate the mean retention time for the analyte using the analysis run data. - 4.1.3.2 Compare volatile retention times reported for new reference material lot with retention time obtained from previous data. - 4.1.3.3 The new lot can be accepted if the mean retention time for the new lot is \pm 0.10 minutes.